lightning/bolts/04-onion-routing.md

     - MUST drop the packet.
     - MUST signal a route failure.

+[FIXME: separate processing node requirements into `Requirements` section, or is more it important to integrate them into the sequence of events?]

 # Shared Secret

 The origin node performs ECDH with each hop of the route, in order to establish a secret.
 A new _sessionkey_, a 32-byte EC private key, is generated for each message.
-The shared secret builder function takes a public key and a 32-byte secret as input and returns a 32-byte secret as output.
+The shared secret builder function takes a public key and a 32-byte secret ,as inputs, and returns a 32-byte secret, as output.

-During the packet generation phase, the secret is the `sessionkey`, and the public key is the processing node's public key, which is blinded by all previous blinding factors.
+During the packet generation phase, the secret is the `sessionkey`, and the public key is the hop's public key, which is blinded by all previous blinding factors.
-During the processing phase, the secret is the processing node's private key, while the public key is the ephemeral public key from the packet, which has been incrementally blinded by its predecessors.
+During the processing phase, the secret is the hop's (processing node's) private key, while the public key is the ephemeral public key from the packet, which has been incrementally blinded by its predecessors.

 The public key is multiplied by the secret, using the `secp256k1` curve.
-The DER compressed representation of the multiplication result is serialized and hashed using `SHA256`.
-The resulting hash is returned as the shared secret.
+The DER compressed representation of the multiplication result is serialized and hashed using `SHA256`, and the resulting hash is returned as the shared secret.
 Notice that this is the ECDH variant implemented in `libsecp256k1`.

 # Filler Generation